fluxxcode/egui-file-dialog/examples/README.md

 ## Custom Filesystem

-Example showing how to use the file dialog with a custom aka. virutal file system.
+Example showing how to use the file dialog with a custom aka. virtual file system.

 ```shell
 cargo run --example custom_filesystem